 Gen 1:4 And God saw the light, that it was good: and God divided the light from the darkness.

 Gen 1:5 And God called the light Day, and the darkness he called Night.
 (God did this work and then...)
-And the evening (it became evening/dusk) and the morning (it became morning/dawn) were the first day (thus the 1st day).
+And the evening (it became evening/dusk) and the morning (it became morning/dawn) were the first day (thus the 1st 24 hour day.
+The context of darkness and daylight shows it is talking about a 24 hour period.).

 Gen 1:9 And God said, Let the waters under the heaven be gathered together unto one place, and let the dry land appear: and it was so.